 Self-regulated learning at the university – conditions, consequences, promotion (Self)

-- Metacognitive strategy knowledge and procedural metacognition
+- Use of learning strategies, metacognitive strategy knowledge and procedural metacognition

 - Relationship between metacognition, learning strategies, learning goals, self-efficacy and psychosocial adjustment

 Goppert, S. A., Neuenhaus, N. & Pfost, M. (accepted for printing).
 Ein Werkstattbericht und erste deskriptive Befunde: Das Forschungsprojekt SeLF – Selbstreguliertes Lernen an der Hochschule [An introduction into the research project SeLF and first findings]. die hochschullehre.

 Goppert, S. A. & Pfost, M. (2021).
 Undergraduate students’ perceived stress levels in summer term 2020 – A comparison to preceding academic terms.
 Frontiers in Psychology, 12:672783. doi: 10.3389/fpsyg.2021.672783

 Open VHB course (E-Learning): Selbstreguliertes Lernen als Wegbereiter für das Studium [Self-regulated learning as a pathfinder for study] (course start date: 03/2022, further information under: https://open.vhb.org/)